boombipbass/nanoboxtangerineundoer/README.md

 choose to swap just the notes, just the sample, or both together.

-****Also info on pad settings and sequencer steps are available in beta.
+**** *Also info on pad settings and the deleting of single events on the stepsequencer of the pads are available in beta too, together with slices view and editting.* ****